Do1e

 This document is updated irregularly, feel free to come back often to learn about the latest developments.

-Click the directory on the right (scroll up on mobile, small button in the lower right corner) to jump to the content of interest.
+Click the directory on the right (scroll up on mobile, bottom right button) to jump to the content of interest

 Connection and Login#

-SSH connection or download the remote-ssh plugin for VSCode, specific details can be searched independently.
+SSH connection or download the remote-ssh plugin for VSCode, search for specifics on your own.

 ::: banner {warning}

-Starting from 2024.08.11, all servers will not allow password login.
+Starting from 2024.08.11, all servers will no longer support password login.
 Please provide a public key when assigning a new account.

-Send the public key content (ssh-xxx xxxxx) to me.
+Send me the public key content (ssh-xxx xxxxx).

 :::